ESMO works to ensure access to, and the availability of, medicines so that cancer patients receive the best possible treatment available

 Access to affordable, safe, effective, quality medicines is part of every person’s human right to the best health possible.
-In fact, governments cannot achieve the goal of Universal Healthcare that they committed to achieve when they adopted the 2030 United Nations Sustainable Development Goals without ensuring access to, and the availability of, medicines including cancer medicines.
+It is a necessary component of Universal Health Coverage to achieving to goals of Europe’s Beating Cancer Plan, the WHO’s Cancer Resolution, the United Nations Sustainable Development Goals.

 Access to cancer medicines is a crucial issue for medical oncologists because it affects their daily practice and ability to treat patients according to the evidence-based ESMO Clinical Practice Guidelines.
 For this reason, ESMO is addressing the topic of access to medicines at the European and global policy levels, and also developing tools and resources that can support countries in achieving sustainable cancer care.
 Since 2010, ESMO has gathered data on the availability of cancer medicines in Europe and internationally and provided recommendations on how to prevent and manage cancer medicines shortages.